dor-darmon/Job-Assignment/README.md

 This repository contains three practical projects demonstrating skills in cyber defense, secure development, and malware analysis.
 Each project focuses on a different aspect of information security.

 ## Assignment 1.
 Phishing Detector
-Overview A real-time email analysis system designed to identify phishing attempts.
+Gmail analysis system designed to identify phishing emails .
 The system combines heuristic text analysis and link inspection to determine the risk level of a message.

 Key Features The system performs keyword analysis to detect language indicating urgency or requests for sensitive information.
 It inspects URLs to identify suspicious links, such as exposed IP addresses, insecure HTTP connections, or deceptive domain names.
 Additionally, it verifies the sender by flagging officials sending from public domains and detecting typosquatting attempts against known brands.
 The tool is available as both a standalone web dashboard and a Chrome browser extension.